fullstacksjs/codeit/README.md

 ### Sending a Pull Request

 The Fullstacks-Dev team is monitoring for pull requests.
 We will review your pull request and either merge it, request changes to it, or close it with an explanation.

 Before submitting a pull request, please make sure the following is done:

 - Fork the repository and create your feature branch from dev.
-- Run `npm run bootstrap` to have all dependencies and docker images needed for development.
+- Run `npm install` to have all dependencies, husky hooks and, docker images needed for development.
 - If you want to seed the database you can also run `npm run migrate-reset`.
 - To start development run `npm run dev`.
 (PS. if you have tmux you can run `./script/dev/tmux`)
 - If you’ve fixed a bug or added code that should be tested, add tests please.
 - Ensure everything is ok `npm run verify`.
 - (Optional) Run `./scripts/dev/pr` to create PR.